top of page

 7 / Post-Exam Wellness

 After your physical exam is completed, you can take a hot shower in one of our private rooms.
-There are free toiletries and hygiene products for use, and you will be offered new clothing and underwear to change into, too.
+There are free toiletries and hygiene products for use, and you will be offered new clothing and underwear to wear, too.

 8 / Plan of Care

 Before being discharged, your SANE and advocate will create a plan of care with you.
-This means connecting you to resources, case management, safety planning, and making a list of coping strategies/sources of support for healing from your assault.
+This means safety planning, making a list of coping strategies/sources of support for healing from your assault, and connecting you to resources like case management or counseling.
 A copy of this plan of care will be included in your discharge paperwork.

 9 / Discharge